Kudaes/rust_tips_and_tricks/README.md

 ```rust
 type SIZE_T = ULONG_PTR;
 ```
-And then, you need to follow another link to obtain the real basic type behind that parameter:
+So then, you need to follow another link to obtain the real basic type behind that parameter:
 ```rust
 type ULONG_PTR = usize;
 ```
-Here you have several options in order to add the signature for `NtWriteVirtualMemory`:
+Here you have several options in order to add the signature for `NtWriteVirtualMemory` (or any other function):
-1) You can import the types defined in the crate `ntapi`, but you will add that dependency to your project.
+1) You can import the data types required directly from the official crates, but you will add that dependencies to your project.
 2) You can manually define the `SIZE_T` data type.
 Very tedious if you have a huge amount of new data types.
 3) **Or you can do what I usually do**.
-You can define the parameter BufferSize as a `usize`, and everything will work perfectly.
+You can define the parameter BufferSize as a `usize` which is the underlaying basic type, and everything will work perfectly.

-The same way, sometimes you will find that some parameters are defined as structs of a single field.
+The same way, sometimes you will find that some parameters are defined as structs of one single field.
 For example, you could have certain WinAPI function that expects as an input parameter a struct defined this way:
 ```rust
 #[repr(C)]
 pub struct Struct {
     pub 0: i32
 }
 ```
 Here you have almost the same situation than before.
-If you want, you can import the struct from the corresponding crate, or you can define the struct manually, but for me the simplest way of doing this is to consider that the WinAPI function expects an `i32` direvtly, getting rid of the struct and making it easier to implement the code.
+If you want, you can import the struct from the corresponding crate, or you can define the struct manually in your code, but for me the simplest way of doing this is to consider that the WinAPI function expects an `i32` directly, getting rid of the struct and making it easier to implement the code.

-I think that the only struct like this that I keep in my projects is [HANDLE](https://microsoft.github.io/windows-docs-rs/doc/windows/Win32/Foundation/struct.HANDLE.html) (which has a single field, an isize), and I do so because it is a very commonly used struct and I feel like its presence makes the final code easier to read for other people.
+I think that the only struct like this that I keep in my projects is [HANDLE](https://microsoft.github.io/windows-docs-rs/doc/windows/Win32/Foundation/struct.HANDLE.html) (which has a single field, an isize), and I do so because it is a very commonly used struct and I feel like its presence makes the final code easier to understand for other people.

 # Pointers
 ## Casting
-Usually you will need to cast between different types of pointers.
-The most common case is when you have a struct pointer and you have to cast it to a PVOID pointer (which in Rust is defined as *mut c_void) before passing it to any WinAPI call.
+Usually you will need to cast between different types of pointers when working with the WinAPI.
+The most common case is when you have a struct pointer and you have to cast it to a PVOID pointer (which in Rust is defined as `*mut c_void`) before passing it to any WinAPI call.

 When you are dealing with basic type pointers, you can cast between them using the keyword `as`:
 ```rust
 let a: *mut i32 = get_i32_mut();